-

 Hard To Be Human

-It’s well documented that the pandemic has brought to the surface many challenges for millions of people around the globe.
+It’s well-documented that the pandemic has brought many challenges to the surface for millions of people around the globe.
 Not only physical illness but loneliness and isolation have sparked a wave of mental illness as well.
 The pandemic has affected all of us in some way.
 Like so many things in life, although the struggles we face are felt by many, they are unique.
 In other words, our experiences and struggles are our own.
-The pandemic for us has been about navigating being home with two school-aged boys every day for almost a year.
-On the one hand, I have loved it because I know this is a time…
+For us, the pandemic has been about navigating being home with two school-aged boys every day for almost a year.
+On the one hand, I loved it because I knew this was a time we would…

 -